-Breakdown in top 5

-Number of Shooters for

-each (%) Low-Stress Conversion % High-Stress Conversion %
+Low-Stress Conversion % High-Stress Conversion %

 Experienced (1) 128 (87.07%) 19 (12.93%)

 Average (2) 461 (80.03%) 115 (19.97%)

 Inexperienced (3) 109 (77.86%) 31 (22.14%)

 In table 9c, we see that inexperienced players show up proportionally more in high-stress situations than do their average and experienced counterparts.
 However, one potential reason for this is that longer shootouts are of proportionally higher stress-in sudden-death, all of team 1's kicks are high-stress, and if team 1 converts its kick, team 2's kick will also be of high-stress.
-Rounds 6-11 in the shootout will involve the less capable shooters (who aren't one of the five best, presumably), which would likely be where inexperienced players show up.
-In table 9d we control for this potential bias and only look at the breakdown within the first five shooters for each team.
-Still, the lineups are ordered the wrong way: inexperienced players show up significantly more frequently in high-stress situations than experienced players, which suggests that the current strategy employed by coaches is suboptimal.
+Rounds 6-11 in the shootout will involve the less capable shooters (who aren't one of the five best, presumably), which would likely also be where the inexperienced players show up.
+In table 9d we control for this potential bias and only look at the breakdown within the first five shooters for each team, the initial part of the lineup in which the coach has the greatest opportunity for strategy.
+Still, the lineups are ordered suboptimally: inexperienced players show up significantly more frequently in high-stress situations than experienced players.